jonathan-syd/learn/README.md

 This rule must allow outbound FTP connection on port 21.

 In another hand you have a group of Administrative users that use an accounting software.
 You note that this software write many application logs that take too much space on the accounting computers.
-Use a policy that modifies the maximum size of application log and that only applies on users that are member of the accounting group
+Use a policy that modifies the maximum size of application log and that only applies on users that are member of the IT group

 ## 1.2 GPO PARAMETERS